The Wailing (2016 film): Plot

-While looking for Hyo-Jin, Jong-goo runs into Moo-myeong who he confronts about Hyo-jin's whereabouts.
-Moo-myeong claims his daughter is possessed by the stranger who is consuming her life force.
-She also tells him his daughter is still alive, has just returned, and will kill his family.
+While looking for Hyo-Jin, Jong-goo runs into Moo-myeong, who he confronts about Hyo-jin's whereabouts.
+Moo-myeong claims his daughter is possessed by the stranger, who is consuming her life force.
+She also tells him his daughter is still alive, has just returned and will kill his family.
 She reveals that she has set a trap for the demon, and that all Jong-goo has to do is remain there and wait.
 Jong-goo replies that he is not sure if he believes her.
 The shaman phones him and says he must not let Moo-myeong tempt him.
 Moo-myeong instructs him to simply wait until the third crow of the rooster.

-Hyo-jin returns home possessed and while eating with her hands, eyes a knife in the kitchen.
+Meanwhile, Hyo-jin returns home possessed and while eating with her hands, eyes a knife in the kitchen.

 While Jong-goo is engaged with Moo-myeong, Yang I-sam returns to the stranger's house armed with a sickle and finds him alive inside a cave.
 Yang promises to leave if the stranger reveals his true form.
 The stranger chuckles at this.

-Jong-goo notices Moo-myeong is wearing items of the victims and his daughter's hairpin on the ground.
-Believing this to be proof that she is responsible for the infection, he returns home, before the third rooster crow.
+Jong-goo notices Moo-myeong is wearing items of the victims and sees his daughter's hairpin on the ground.
+Believing this to be proof that she is responsible for the infection, he returns home before the rooster's third crow.
 Upon returning home, Jong-goo discovers that Hyo-jin has slaughtered his wife and mother-in-law; she then attacks him.

 Meanwhile, the stranger repeatedly photographs Yang I-sam.
 He then assumes his true appearance—that of a red-eyed demon, bearing stigmata.
 Il-gwang returns with a camera in his hand and finds Jong-goo's dead family as Hyo-jin sits in a trance and Jong-goo lies dying.
 Il-gwang photographs the dead family members, then returns to his car and retrieves a box which he drops, revealing photos of other families and victims of the demon.
 Jong-goo reminisces about the happy times with his daughter as he dies.

 Deleted ending

-In a deleted ending, the Japanese man is seen sitting on a bench by the roadside.
+In a deleted ending, the stranger is seen sitting on a bench by the roadside.
 He spots a family on the road and entices a child to him by offering her candy.
 The mom picks up the child before she reaches the stranger.
-Il-gwang arrives in a car to pick up the Japanese man.
+Il-gwang arrives in a car to pick up the stranger.
 Moo-myeong watches as the car fades away on the horizon.